-15. The AMP must provide a detailed description of the lifecycle asset management processes, including:
+The AMP must provide a detailed description of the lifecycle asset management processes, including:

+Includ ing.
 15.1 The key drivers for maintenance planning and assumptions.
-Our asset management system as illustrated in section 3 of the AMP document summary shows the line of sight from our stakeholders and strategic plan through to life-cycle asset management.
-Life-cycle asset management includes maintenance decisions.
-Section 4 of the AMP summary further illustrates the line of sight between asset health and criticality and Capex and Opex.
+Our asset management system as illustrated in section 3 of the AMP summary document shows the line of sight from our stakeholders and strategic plan through to life-cycle asset management.
+Life-cycle management includes maintenance decision.
+Section 4 of the AMP summary document further illustrates the line of sight between asset health and criticality and Capex and Opex.
 Section 4 highlights the roll out of our maintenance optimisation programme planned for this year.
-The key drivers for asset maintenance are described in Appendix H (asset management approach) and Appendix K (maintenance schedules).
-15.2 prograr cation of routine and corrective maintenance and inspection policies and mmes and actions to be taken for each asset category, including associated liture projections.
-This must include: the approach to inspecting and maintaining each category of assets, including a description of the types of inspections, tests and condition monitoring carried out and the intervals at which this is done. any systemic problems identified with any particular asset types and the proposed actions to address these problems. budgets for maintenance activities broken down by asset category for the AMP planning period.
-Section 5 of the AMP summary document includes the budget for total opex over the planning period.
-Appendix K provides further detailed information on: Routine inspections and maintenance.
+The key drivers for the asset maintenance are described in Appendix H (asset management approach) and Appendix K (maintenance schedules). cation of routine and corrective maintenance and inspection policies and Section 5 of the AMP summary document includes the budget for total opex over the planning period. programmes and actions to be taken for each asset category, including associated expenditure projections.
+This must include: Appendix K provides further detailed information on: 15.2.1 the approach to inspecting and maintaining each category of assets, including a description of the types of inspections, tests and condition monitoring carried out and the intervals at which this is done. the approach to inspecting and maintaining each category of assets, including a description of the types of inspections, tests and condition monitoring carried Routine inspections and maintenance.
 Key risks and issues identified for each asset type Categorised budgets for maintenance activities.
-15.3 the processes used to decide when and whether an asset is replaced or refurbished, including a description of the factors on which decisions are based.
-Our approach to asset management is summarised in sections 2, 3 and 4 of the AMP summary document.
+15.2.2 any systemic problems identified with any particular asset types and the proposed actions to address these problems.
+15.2.3 budgets for maintenance activities broken down by asset category for the AMP planning period. .3 Identification of asset replacement and renewal policies and programmes and actions to be taken for each asset category, including associated expenditure projections.
+This must include: Our approach to asset management is summarised in sections 2 - 4 of the AMP summary document.
 These sections highlight our view of asset health leading to investment (whether replacement or renewal) decisions.
-Key asset replacement projects undertaken in 2018 are discussed in section 3 and key projects for the upcoming year are described in section 4 of the AMP summary document.
-Further detail is available in Appendices H and C. Our approach to asset replacement and renewal, and the drivers behind investment are described in Appendix H. Further detail on projects planned for the planning period (10 years) are described in Appendix C.
+Key asset replacement projects undertaken in FY2020 are discussed in section 3 and key projects for the upcoming year are described in section 4 of the AMP summary document.
+Further detail is available in Appendices H and C .
+Our approach to asset replacement and renewal, and the drivers behind investment are described in Appendix H .
+Further detail on projects planned 15.3.1 the processes used to decide when and whether an asset is replaced or refurbished, including a description of the factors on which decisions are based.15.3.2 a description of the projects currently underway or planned for the next 13.3.2 12 months. for the planning period (10 years) are described in Appendix C .
+15.3.3 a summary of the projects planned for the following four years (where known).
+15.3.4 an overview of other work being considered for the remainder of the AMP planning period.